-Successful content marketing is about answering the following three questions.
+Content marketing is about three questions

 What kind of content are you going to create?

-It's an easy mistake to make, too.
+It's actually a pretty easy mistake to make.

-Before you define the who, you can’t hope to answer the what and the how.
+In other words, before you define the who, you can’t hope to answer the what and the how.

-Profiling your ideal customer
+The who - profiling your ideal customer

 If you know what moves your ideal customer, you’ll know the messages to include in your content that will resonate with them.

 That’s why it’s so important to understand what this person cares about and what worries them.

 Even if you know who you’re targeting with your content, you’ll still need a written strategy for engaging with your ideal customer across the buyer journey.

 What are your overall objectives?
 What topics will you write about?
 And how will your content work as stepping stones to turn interested visitors into customers?